 The late colors of autumn

-Mid November to the end of December is the time when the maple leaves turn brilliant in our tea garden, which is increasingly discovered as a hidden spot to catch the autumn colors.
+Mid November to end December is a breath-taking season to witness the maple leaves turn brilliant hues in our tea garden, which is increasingly discovered as a hidden spot to catch the autumn colors.
 The tea garden welcomes you with autumn plants such as pampas grass, gentians, toad lilies and clover.
 Why not have a bowl of matcha green tea in the Ippaku-an teahouse as you admire the vibrant red and yellow foliage?
 Feel the romance of the season as fallen leaves float on the water channels outside Korin’s Residence.

 From January, Atami’s plums are starting to blossom, and you can already feel the gentle start of an early spring.
 By February the approximately 360 ancient plum trees of differing varieties in Zuiunkyo all bloom red and white in unison.

-On fine winter days the air becomes crystal clear, affording long views over Hatsushima and Izu Oshima in the Sagami Bay, even as far as the Miura and Boso peninsulas over the horizon.
+On fine winter days the air becomes crystal clear, affording long views over Hatsushima and Izu Oshima in the Sagami Bay, even as far as the Miura and Boso peninsulas on the horizon.

 Even in Atami’s mild winter climate, the museum ground, being at an elevation of 250 m, occasionally come under snow.
 The sight of snow on the tea house and plum branches turns the whole scene into a winter wonderland.